spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Infobox

 Use the info box to help users save an extra step of finding related information.
 Include relevant details directly alongside your content to add clarity.
 Remember, the goal is to conveniently present users with all necessary information within the infobox, minimizing the need to navigate back and forth between different sections.
+Useful content that is good to know is a great candidate for an infobox.

 | Good  ✅                                                         |  Bad ❌                                                              |
 |-------------------------------------------------------------------------|-----------------------------------------------------------------------------|